Skip to main content

 Use the Reset Password assistant via FileVault

-If you’ve enabled FileVault, a disk encryption program for Mac OS X 10.3 and later, you should be able to reset your password using the Reset Password assistant.
+If you’ve enabled FileVault to encrypt your data, you should be able to reset your password using the Reset Password assistant.

 Step 1: Once the login screen appears, wait up to a minute until a message pops up stating you’re able to use the power button to restart the system in the Recovery OS mode.
 If the message does not show up, it means that FileVault hasn’t been turned on.

 Step 2: As explained in Step 1, press and hold your Mac’s power button until it shuts down.
-Now use the power button to turn on your Mac.
+Now use the power button to turn on your Mac.contact Apple Support

 Step 3: The Reset Password window should now be displayed.
 Simply follow the onscreen instructions to create a new password from the I forgot my password or My password doesn’t work when logging in options.